Frequently Asked Questions

 How do I find out what weeks are full?

-Will my spot be held if I just sent a registration form?
+Will my spot be held if I just start a registration online?

-We require a completed registration form (by paper or online) accompanied with a non-refundable $150 Registration Fee.
+We require completed registration accompanied with a non-refundable $150 Registration Fee.
+No spot will be held without some form of payment.
 Full payment is due by May 1st.
 If registering after May 1st, full payment is required.
 If payment is not made in full by June 1st, your spot may be forfeited.

 Is there a waiting list?